Dynamics of neural fields with exponential temporal kernel: Introduction

 This paper is organized as follows: In Sect. \ref{section2}, we present the model equation and obtain its equilibrium solution.
 Sect. \ref{section3} is devoted to the static bifurcation analysis of the equilibrium solution.
-In Sect. \ref{section4}, we investigate dynamic bifurcations of the equilibrium solution and the ensuing patterns of traveling waves.
-We conclude with some remarks in In Sect. \ref{section5}.
+In Sect. \ref{section4}, we investigate dynamic bifurcations of the equilibrium solution and the ensuing patterns of traveling waves, and finally, we conclude with a general discussion and some remarks in Sect. \ref{section5}.